thor-harsh/Project--Hadoop-12/README.md

  **What is Apache Spark and What is Spark Streaming**?<br></br>

  Apache Spark is an open-source unified analytics engine for large-scale data processing.
-Spark provides an interface for programming clusters with implicit data parallelism and fault tolerance.<br></br>
+Spark provides an interface for programming clusters with implicit data parallelism and fault tolerance.

 Apache Spark Streaming is a scalable fault-tolerant streaming processing system that natively supports both batch and streaming workloads.<br></br>